 SLC VegFest is FREE to attend!
 But it costs us more than $20,000 to put on every year, and as a small non-profit we rely on the generosity of our members and sponsors.
-If you are interested in helping the festival, please donate on our GoFundMe page.
+If you are interested in helping the festival, please donate to UARC.

 How do I get there?

 SLC VegFest is committed to sustainability, and we highly recommend public transit or biking to the event.
-There is a TRAX stop right at the library on the University line and there will be a bike valet courtesy of the SLC Bicycle Collective to keep your bike stored securely.
+There is a TRAX stop right at the library on the University line, and the library has a secure bike rack that uses your library card to keep your bike stored securely.
 There is also a Green Bike station right inside the festival on 200 East and 450 South.
 If you drive, we encourage carpooling.
 We cannot provide any parking space, but you can look for street parking or pay lots in the area.
 Drop-off for Lyft and other services is on the corner of 200 East and 500 South.
 If you plan to drink alcohol at the festival, please plan ahead to get home safely.